 Weekly Box Office Round-Up: The Box Office Witnessed the Strength of Street Knowledge

-What do you think of this past weekend's box office?
-What will be number one next weekend?
+What do you think of this weekend's box office?
+What will be number one next week?
 Leave your thoughts in the comments section below.

 Like us on Facebook and Follow us on Twitter @movieparadise99